Cathy Giessel: Early life and career

-Cathy Giessel was born Catherine Andrea Bohms in Fairbanks, Alaska, on November 9, 1951, the oldest of three daughters (and four children overall) born to Gerald Johnson "Jerry" (1924–2002) and Ruth Odelia (née Bauer, born 1927) Bohms.
-Jerry Bohms arrived in Alaska in the late 1940s and worked for Wien Alaska Airlines (a predecessor to Wien Air Alaska).
-Ruth Bohms holds a degree from Gonzaga University School of Law and was admitted before the bars of Alaska and the United States Supreme Court.
-Ruth Bohms was a candidate for the Alaska Legislature in 1992, running as an Alaskan Independence Party candidate for a Fairbanks-based seat in the Alaska House of Representatives.
-Giessel graduated from Lathrop High School in Fairbanks and thereafter gained a Bachelor of Science in nursing from the University of Michigan before moving to Anchorage in 1974.
+Cathy Giessel was born Catherine Andrea Bohms in Fairbanks, Alaska on November 9, 1951, the oldest of three daughters (and four children overall) born to Gerald Johnson "Jerry" (1924–2002) and Ruth Odelia (née Bauer, born 1927) Bohms.
+Jerry arrived in Alaska in the late 1940s and worked for Wien Alaska Airlines (a predecessor to Wien Air Alaska).
+Ruth holds a degree from Gonzaga University School of Law in Spokane, Washington and was admitted before the bars of Alaska and the United States Supreme Court.
+Ruth was a candidate for the Alaska Legislature in 1992, running as an Alaskan Independence Party candidate for a Fairbanks-based seat in the Alaska House of Representatives.
+Cathy Giessel graduated from Lathrop High School in Fairbanks and earned a Bachelor of Science in nursing degree from the University of Michigan in Ann Arbor before moving to Anchorage in 1974.

-She worked as an advanced nurse practitioner across a variety of clinics in Anchorage and the North Slope Borough and continues to do healthcare consulting, and gained a master's degree in nursing from the University of Alaska Anchorage in 2000.
-She has been on the Alaska Board of Nursing, serving five years as its chairperson, and also on the Alaska Healthcare Strategy Planning Council.
+She worked as an advanced nurse practitioner across a variety of clinics in Anchorage and the North Slope Borough and continues to do healthcare consulting.
+She received a master's degree in nursing from the University of Alaska Anchorage in 2000.
+She has been on the Alaska Board of Nursing, serving five years as its chairperson, and on the Alaska Healthcare Strategy Planning Council.
 In 2010, she was named an 'exceptional leader' by the National Council of State Boards of Nursing.

 Political involvement

-Before gaining her Senate seat, Giessel served on Sean Parnell's campaign team during his race against Don Young during the Republican primary for Alaska's congressional seat in 2008.
+Before winning her Senate seat, Giessel served on Sean Parnell's campaign team during his race against incumbent Don Young during the Republican primary for Alaska's congressional seat in 2008.
+Parnell later became governor.

 Alaska Senate

 2016: Senate District N election

 Giessel was up for reelection in 2016.
-Due to all the previous issues resulting from redistricting, this would be the first time Giessel was eligible to have a 4-year term.
-Giessel's initial Democratic challenger, local non-profit executive and advocate Hilary Morgan, dropped out of the senate race early in 2016.
-Shortly before the filing deadline, longtime registered Democrat and President of the Alaska AFL-CIO, Vince Beltrami emerged, filing to run as an independent.
+Due to previous issues resulting from redistricting, it was the first time Giessel was eligible for a 4-year term.
+Her initial Democratic challenger, local non-profit executive and advocate Hilary Morgan, dropped out of the senate race early in 2016.
+Shortly before the filing deadline, longtime registered Democrat and president of the Alaska AFL-CIO, Vince Beltrami emerged, filing to run as an independent.
 The race became one of the most expensive state senate races in Alaska history.
-Giessel won the November general election, defeating challenger Vince Beltrami, 51.90% to 47.57%.
-Giessel again campaigned on positions strongly supporting natural resource development, diversified economic development, right-sizing Alaska state government, the creation of a comprehensive plan to the state government's budget challenges, and again supported more school choice options for parents of K-12 students.
-Due to the continued budget shortfall, further reductions in state spending continued as a top priority for the new senate majority caucus.
-Other priorities of the caucus are plans to implement a state spending limit into law and review of formula driven programs to make additional reforms to the state's most costly programs to get the state budget under control.
+Giessel won the November general election defeating challenger Vince Beltrami, 51.90% to 47.57%.
+She again campaigned on positions strongly supporting natural resource development, diversified economic development, right-sizing Alaska state government, the creation of a comprehensive plan to the state government's budget challenges, and supported more school choice options for parents of K-12 students.
+Due to a continued budget shortfall, further reductions in state spending were a top priority for the new senate majority caucus.
+Other priorities of the caucus are plans to pass a state spending limit bill and review formula driven programs to make additional reforms to the state's most costly programs in an effort to get the state budget under control.